mmkuang/grayclhn.github.io/essays/index.md

 ---
 layout: default
-title: Archived informal and short documents/essays
+title: Archived informal and short documents
 ---

 {% for doc in site.categories.essays %}